gokcehan/lf/doc.md

 	map i $LESSOPEN='| ~/.config/lf/pv.sh %s' less -R $f

 Since this script is called for each file selection change it needs to be as efficient as possible and this responsibility is left to the user.
-You may use file extensions to determine the type of file more efficiently compared to obtaining mime types from `file` command.
+You may use file extensions to determine the type of file more efficiently compared to obtaining MIME types from `file` command.
 Extensions can then be used to match cleanly within a conditional:

 	#!/bin/sh